Zombie Meatloaf & Intestine Noodles | Halloween Recipes

 Instructions

-• Preheat the oven to 350 F. In a large bowl, whisk together the panko, half of the parmesan cheese, and the milk.
-Soak for about ten minutes, or until the panko is soggy and the milk has been absorbed.
-Stir in the garlic and chopped onion.
+• Preheat the oven to 350°F. In a large bowl, whisk together the panko, half of the Parmesan Romano cheese, and the milk.
+Let it soak for about ten minutes or until the panko is soggy and the milk has been absorbed.
+Stir in the minced garlic and chopped onion.

-• Add the ground beef to the panko mix along with 1/4 cup of ketchup, two tablespoons sriracha, one teaspoon dry mustard, one tablespoon brown sugar and one egg.
-Use your hands to combine until the panko mix can no longer be distinguished.
+• Add the ground beef to the panko mixture along with 1/4 cup of ketchup, two tablespoons of sriracha, one teaspoon of dry mustard, one tablespoon of brown sugar, and one egg.
+Use your hands to combine the ingredients until you can no longer distinguish the panko mixture.

 • Form the meatloaf into your desired spooky shapes.
-To make the skull, create an tapered oval shape and pinch in the bottom half.
-Add onions for teeth.
-Press divots into the skull where eyes should be and add two mozzarella balls.
-Wrap the skull in half strips of bacon.
+For the skull, create a tapered oval shape and pinch in the bottom half.
+Add onions for teeth and press divots into the skull where the eyes should be, placing two mini mozzarella balls in them.
+Wrap the skull in half-strips of bacon.

-• To make the hand: form a ball and flatten it to the size of your palm.
-Take five smaller balls of meat and roll into finger length.
-Use onions as finger nails.
-Wrap the hand and fingers in strips of bacon.
+• For the hand, form a ball and flatten it to the size of your palm.
+Take five smaller meatballs and roll them into finger lengths.
+Use onions as fingernails and wrap the hand and fingers in strips of bacon.

-• To make the brain: use a Jell-O brain shaped mold and press the meat into an even layer on every side, leaving the center open.
-Place several mozzarella balls, fresh parsley and chopped onion into the center and cover with meat.
-Pinch the edges closed then tip out of the brain shaped mold.
+• For the brain, use a Jell-O brain-shaped mold and press the meat into an even layer on all sides, leaving the center open.
+Place several mini mozzarella balls, fresh parsley, and chopped onion into the center and cover with more meat.
+Pinch the edges closed and tip the brain out of the mold.

-• Arrange the meatloaves onto a pan lined with foil and greased with cooking spray.
-Bake for 40 minutes, or until golden brown and the sauce has darkened in color.
+• Arrange the meatloaves on a pan lined with foil and greased with cooking spray.
+Bake for 40 minutes or until golden brown and the sauce has darkened.

-• While the meatloaves are baking, start making the noodles.
+• While the meatloaves are baking, start on the noodles.
 In a large bowl, add two cups of flour and make a divot in the center.
-Crack in the eggs.
-Add the parsley and green food coloring.
-Whisk until the eggs and food coloring have combined and has started to lump up.
+Crack the eggs into it and add the parsley and green food coloring.
+Whisk until the eggs and food coloring are combined and the mixture starts to clump.

 • Remove the meatloaves from the oven.
-Replace the mozzarella eyes in the skull if they are too melted.
-Spread the remaining ketchup sauce onto the meatloaves and place them back into the oven for an additional 10 minutes.
+If the mozzarella eyes in the skull have melted too much, replace them.
+Spread the remaining sauce onto the meatloaves and return them to the oven for an additional 10 minutes.

-• During the last few minutes of baking the meatloaves, add the noodles to an almost-boiling pot of water.
-Stir constantly to keep separated.
-Cook for two minutes or until tender.
-Drain but do not rinse.
+• During the last few minutes of baking the meatloaves, add the noodles to the pot of almost-boiling water.
+Stir constantly to keep them separated.
+Cook for two minutes or until tender, then drain.

 Keyword meatloaf, noodles